 And that’s it, right.
 Until you open the box and observe the cat, it exists in a state of being alive and dead.
 That’s my point in a nutshell.

-I’ll probably make my way back to this topic.
+I’ll probably make my way back to the topic of consciousness and science.
 This is more of an introduction to larger ideas that I want to tackle.
 I wanted to leave you with recommendations of two books which may interest you if you liked this blog.
 They would make great science gifts for those looking to surprise someone.

 This book blew my mind as a teenager, because of my interests in Buddhism and astrophysics.
 Capra outlines an argument about the parallels between Eastern mysticism and quantum mechanics.
 Some theorems are like koans.

 Would it surprise you to know that the Dalai Lama wrote about these parallels as well?

 I just picked up this book from Powell’s a few months ago,and haven’t had a chance to read it.
 It is super promising in subject matter.
 The book discusses the development of human conscious by looking to our ancestors.
 The ones who lived in the seas before coming on land.
 Turns out the octopus may hold the answer.
 I knew they are clever and I’m excited to learn more about them.